IndraGunawan/symfony-docs/controller/service.rst

 This is the simplest and recommended way to register controllers as services when not extending the base controller class.

-.. versionadded:: 7.3

-    The feature to register controllers as services when using the ``#[Route]`` attribute was introduced in Symfony 7.3.

 Using the ``#[AsController]`` Attribute
 ---------------------------------------